dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-blog/index.md

 Now you might ask,  how the heck do we fetch from an API using actions!?

-Don't worry, this part I'll walk you through.
+Don't worry, this part we'll walk you through.

 ###  Connecting to API